FlyingFaller/WeekendWordleBot/README.md

 ### The Flaw in Purely Heuristic Scoring

 Many heuristic bots score candidate guesses based on metrics like information entropy—prioritizing the word that provides the most information over one or more turns.
 However, maximizing information round over round is not equivalent to the real objective: finding the solution word in the fewest guesses.
 In every Wordle game, finding the solution is equivalent to accumulating enough information to reduce the search space to exactly one word: 13.8586 bits for an answer set of 14,855 words.
-Evaluting candidate guesses by their expected gained entropy over four or more rounds is unhelpful and many of the top guesses will all score the same, maximimal amount of gained information.
-In otherwords, there are many words which can lead to solutions before running out of guesses.
-On the other hand, evaluting guesses over fewer rounds only informs how likely the candidate is to lead to a solution at the evaluation depth and, cruitaially, not how quickly the word leads to solutions.
+Evaluting candidate guesses by their expected gained entropy over four or more rounds is unhelpful and many of the top guesses will all score the same, maximal amount of gained information.
+In other words, there are many words which can lead to solutions before running out of guesses.
+On the other hand, evaluating guesses over fewer rounds informs only how likely the candidate is to lead to a solution at the evaluation depth and, crucially, not how quickly the word leads to solutions.

 ### The Weekend Wordle Solution: Pruning vs. Scoring